There are influential parties in the US that are using “Homeland Security” as a way to stop it. In conjunction with this, the same parties use

-What the hell is DRIC you might ask?
+What the hell is the Gordie Howe international Bridge you might ask?

 In a nutshell, it’s capitalism at work and at it’s finest.
 It came to light

-because of NAFTA.
+because of USMCA.
 Three countries are involved (two directly) and

 there’s a lot of political posturing and agendas hard at work.

-It’s the single largest bi-national construction project in recorded history.
+It’s the one of the largest bi-national construction projects in North

 As you can imagine, with BILLIONS of dollars at stake, there are a lot of

 people who want to gorge on that government trough.
 There are